 - Valuations will be more challenging: Historically, many businesses have been valued as a multiple of LTM EBITDA.
-If the LTM numbers have been severely impacted by COVID-19 how do you normalise that?
-It will be clear that buvers and sellers will have different views around what normalisation adjustments are appropriate and the route to recovery (V, U, W, L shaped).
-These differences may be capable of being resolved through one or more of the valuation bridges considered in chapter 4. - Locked Box: There is likely to be greater questioning (by buyers and sellers) over the efficacy of using a locked-box in some deals where the reference balance sheet does not reference normality and/or where there has been significant business interruption since the locked box date. - Ticker: Where a locked-box is still used, the market is for a daily ticker to apply to the fixed equity purchase price.
+If the LTM numbers have been severely impacted by COVID-19 how do you normalize that?
+It will be clear that buyers and sellers will have different views around what normalization adjustments are appropriate and the route to recovery (V, U, W, L shaped).
+These differences may be capable of being resolved through one or more of the valuation bridges considered in chapter 4. - Locked Box: Given uncertainties around target performance, the deals that initially contemplated locked-box mechanics may revert to the more traditional working capital adjustment provision to limit risks in declining working capital for buyers. - Ticker: Where a locked-box is still used, the market is for a daily ticker to apply to the fixed equity purchase price.
 The daily ticker reflects the projected cash-flows of the business between the locked-box date and the closing date.
 Where there is much greater uncertainty around a business' performance in the near-term there will be much greater scrutiny and caution around the use of fixed daily tickers.
-In some deals we have seen mini true-up mechanisms being applied to calculate the actual free cashflows of the business generated during this period. - Greater focus on conditionality and gap protections: In Europe, for larger deals, market practice tends to be that once a deal has been signed, there is little if any ability to walk away.
+In some deals we have seen mini true-up mechanisms being applied to calculate the actual free cash flows of the business generated during this period.

-- For deals where there is a meaningful timeperiod between signing and closing, buyers may be concerned about a second wave of COVID-19 (particularly around the usual flu season timing) and what this could mean for the business.
-This is likely to result in increased focus in the context of conditionality and gap protections: - some buyers are likely to push for greater conditionality in particular around MAC walk-away rights.
-Note that a general MAC is unlikely to afford a buyer a walk away right, as events like pandemics tend to affect all companies in the same industry, and would therefore typically be caught by an exclusion.
-But a specific MAC that is triggered if there is a material deterioration in earnings/revenue is more likely to be helpful.
-That said, we expect sellers to resist such protections very strongly and do not expect to see much uptake.
-Post-Lehman, sellers were looking for deal certainty both on closing and value and tended to be fairly uncompromising in this regard; - buyers will also want to have more focus on interim operating/gap covenants as to how the business will be run between signing and closing.
+- Greater focus on conditionality and gap protections: There is generally little if any ability to walk away from a larger deal.
+For deals where there is a meaningful time period between signing and closing, buyers may be concerned about a second wave of COVID-19 (particularly around the usual flu season timing) and what this could mean for the business.
+This is likely to result in increased focus in the context of conditionality and gap protections: - some buyers are likely to push for greater conditionality in particular around MAE walk-away rights.
+Note that a general MAE is unlikely to afford a buyer a walk away right, as events like pandemics tend to affect all companies in the same industry, and would therefore typically be caught by an exclusion.
+But a specific MAE that is triggered if there is a material deterioration in earnings/revenue is more likely to be helpful.
+If a buyer is sensitive to closing in the face of adverse market conditions, they might also consider including specific financial performance triggers relating to macro-economic or targetspecific measures, e.g., NASDAQ or some other index falls more than a specified percentage, or specific EBITDA thresholds applicable to the target; - buyers will also want to have more focus on interim operating/gap covenants as to how the business will be run between signing and closing.
 If there is a second wave, what will be the business' strategy to address it?
 What liquidity management steps should be implemented?
-Will the new normal include diligence on business pandemic recovery plans akin to current diligence on disaster recovery?
+Will the new normal include diligence on business pandemic recovery plans akin to current diligence on disaster recovery? - reverse termination fees, payable by